13 Tips for Improving Your Restaurant’s Table Turnover Rate

 In a restaurant, table turnover rate measures how often parties occupy your tables during a specific period of time.

 Table turnover rate is important to measure because every restaurant has a fixed capacity.
 This means that the number of diners that can be served at any given time is limited to the number of tables you have.
-Depending on where your restaurant is located, the number of tables available may also be limited by COVID-19 restrictions.

 However, a high seat table turnover rate helps you work within the limitations of your capacity.
 The more guests you can seat and serve in a given time period, the more sales you can make.
 Therefore, your restaurant’s profitability is directly tied to your table turnover rate.